Clemson, Honor rally past No. 18 Florida State 77-67

 The teams traded the lead 13 times over the next 10 minutes, and Korprivica tied things at 54-all.

-Honor, a transfer from Fordham, broke the tie and put Clemson ahead for good with a 3-pointer with 7:01 to play.
+Honor, broke the tie and put Clemson ahead for good with a 3-pointer with 7:01 to play.
 After John Newman III hit a basket, Honor stole the ball in the backcourt, was fouled and hit both foul shots as Clemson moved ahead 60-54.

 Honor added a three-point play a minute later, and when Dawes stroked a 3, the Tigers were up 66-57.